 In its first three-year cycle a small dictionary, a book of Sunday School memory verses, and texts for use at funerals were published by the project.
 The Gospel of Luke in both print and audio formats was produced.
 Since then the translation team has drafted and community checked most of the New Testament and plans to publish and launch it in print and audio formats by 2020.

-Complete the drafting of the New Testament.
+Complete the consultant checking of the New Testament.

 Community testing improves understandability through feedback.